 - abnormal results from a prothrombin time test or partial thromboplastin time test

-- symptoms of disseminated intravascular coagulation (DIC) – a condition where small clots form throughout the body
+- symptoms of disseminated intravascular coagulation, which is a condition in which small clots form throughout the body

-- signs of abnormal breakdown of fibrinogen (fibrinolysis)
+- signs of an abnormal breakdown of fibrinogen (fibrinolysis)

-- a possible acquired or inherited factor deficiency affecting your clotting
+- a possible acquired or inherited factor deficiency that affects how your blood clots

 There are no special preparations necessary for this test.
-However, your doctor may advise you to stop taking certain medications before this test.
-It is very important that you inform your doctor if you are taking any blood-thinning medications.
+Your doctor may advise you to stop taking certain medications before this test.
+It’s very important that you inform your doctor if you’re taking any blood thinners.

-Your doctor will take a sample of blood from your arm.
-First, the site will be cleaned with a swab of rubbing alcohol.
-The needle will then be inserted into a vein, and a tube will be attached to collect the blood.
+A healthcare professional will take a sample of blood from your arm.
+They’ll clean the site with a swab of rubbing alcohol.
+Then, they’ll insert the needle into a vein, and a tube will be attached to collect the blood.

-The normal level of fibrinogen in the blood is from 2 to 4 g/l.
+The normal level of fibrinogen in the blood is between 2 to 4 grams per liter.

 Abnormal results may be higher or lower than the reference range.
-They can be caused by:
+Abnormal results can be caused by: